rust-lang/reference/src/behavior-considered-undefined.md

 r[undefined.const-transmute-ptr2int]
-* **In [const context](const_eval.md#const-context)**: transmuting or otherwise reinterpreting a pointer (reference, raw pointer, or function pointer) into some allocated object as a non-pointer type (such as integers).
+* **In [const context](const_eval.md#const-context)**: transmuting or otherwise reinterpreting a pointer (reference, raw pointer, or function pointer) into some allocation as a non-pointer type (such as integers).
   'Reinterpreting' refers to loading the pointer value at integer type without a cast, e.g. by doing raw pointer casts or using a union.